Murders of Ben Smart and Olivia Hope: The hair analysis

-The crown claimed that during the police's forensic investigation of Blade, they found a blanket from which a number of human hairs were later recovered.
+The crown claimed that during the police's forensic investigation of Blade, they found a blanket from which 390 human hairs were later recovered.
 Susan Vintiner, a forensic biologist testified in court that one hair was matched to Olivia Hope through DNA testing.
-Mitachondrial DNA analysis on the hairs was conducted in Australia and the United Kingdom.
+Mitochondrial DNA analysis on the hairs was conducted in Australia and the United Kingdom.
 Police never received the level of validation they were seeking from these tests that the hairs belonged to Olivia, but still presented the results as evidence at Watson's trial.

 Watson's counsel questioned the chain of custody regarding the hair, suggesting Vintiner may have mixed up the hair samples by examining known hair from Olivia on the same table and day as she examined the samples taken from Blade.
 They also pointed out there was a 1 cm hole in the evidence bag containing Olivia's hair which could add to the risk of contamination.
 Vintiner testified at the trial that cross contamination is an explanation that "needs to be considered".
 The accuracy of the hair testing has been questioned by other experts during appeals in the years following Watson's trial.

 Prison witnesses A & B

-A crucial aspect of the prosecution case came from from two prisoners whose names were suppressed and were referred to as Witnesses A & B. They both claimed they met Watson in prison when he was on remand and said he told them he was responsible for Ben and Olivia's disappearance.
+A crucial aspect of the prosecution case came from two prisoners whose names were suppressed and were referred to as Witnesses A & B. They both claimed they met Watson in prison when he was on remand and said he told them he was responsible for Ben and Olivia's disappearance.

 Despite his damning testimony, witness A subsequently admitted to a number of lawyers, and to the NZ Herald, that he lied in court.
 At the time he was receiving death threats from a gang member and was coming up for parole.
 Police visited him at least 10 times over a 12 month period leading up to the trial and pressured him into making false accusations in his testimony.
 Witness A said he "chose to help the police in the hope they would be able to save him".

 Witness B said he and Watson interacted on numerous occasions and became good friends in Addington Prison.
 In fact, witness B was never in the same cell as Watson and "had little opportunity to develop any close relationship with Watson such that a confession might be made".
 It was later revealed that on his release from prison, this witness was granted the use of a car and cellphone for his testimony by the police.

 Author John Goulter described the evidence of Witnesses A and B as a "bombshell" and said it had a dramatic impact on everyone in court.